REB Review

 5. What is the appropriate duration for data retention in TCPS?

 TCPS does not specify the required length of time for retention of research data.
 Data retention periods vary depending on the research discipline, research purpose and kind of data involved.
 TCPS underscores the importance of data retention as a matter to be considered by REBs in their review of studies that collect identifiable personal information about research participants (see application to Article 5.3) In TCPS, a number of factors are relevant to defining periods of data retention.
 Researchers' plans for preserving or destroying participants' data should be appropriate to the field of research in light of its best practices and professional, ethical and legal norms.
-Relevant Tri-Agency policies should also be respected.
+Relevant tri-Agency policies should also be respected.
 For example, under Division 5 of the Health Canada Food and Drug Regulations which pertains to clinical trials of drugs, sponsors are required to maintain records for a period of 25 years.
-As another example, in the Tri-Agency Statement of Principles on Digital Data Management, CIHR requires grant recipients to retain original data sets arising from CIHR-funded research for a minimum of five years after the end of the grant.
+As another example, in the Tri-Agency Open Access Policy on Publications (2015) CIHR requires grant recipients to retain original data sets arising from CIHR-funded research for a minimum of five years after the end of the grant.

 6. When does the following become eligible for delegated review: "annual renewals of more than minimal risk research where the research will no longer involve interventions to current participants, renewal does not involve the recruitment of participants, and the remaining research activities are limited to data analysis."